storj/docs/Libuplink-Walkthrough.md

 }
 ```

-Congrats, you have now written a basic Go program with functions that upload a file from the Tardigrade Network and download it back to your machine!
+Congrats, you have now written a basic Go program with functions that upload a file from the Storj Network and download it back to your machine!

 For the full file, see below: